telostia/Lunarium-masternode-docker/README.md

 This will create (1) master node and (1) seed node:

-1. Seeding server on port 29377
-2. Masternode on port 29387
+2. Masternode on port 4848

 *all rewards goto you for helping out with the seeding.